notgitbleed/notgitbleed.github.io/index.md

 Whilst GitHub have implemented a number of mitigations it is still possible to find examples of secrets in commit metadata.

-It should also be possible to use the user events api to view all of your personal commit data too however the GitHub documentation suggests you may be limited in the number of events and the timelines for which you can search [https://docs.github.com/en/rest/reference/activity#events]
+It should also be possible to use the user events API to view all of your personal commit data too however the GitHub documentation suggests you may be limited in the number of events and the timelines for which you can search [https://docs.github.com/en/rest/reference/activity#events]

 # Recommendations
 ## For GitHub Users
 * Review IDE and Git configuration files for mis-configurations - see [Check Git Config](#check-git-config)
 * Review automation scripts that interact with Git
 * Check metadata for any:
-   - non GitHub repositories you use
+   - non-GitHub repositories you use
    - private repos on GitHub.com
    - repos in self-hosted GitHub Enterprise
 * If you find misconfigurations during the above steps consider incident response approach.
 This is likely to be challenging as we have identified issues going back at least 10 years.
 We would recommend seeking IR expert advice if you have been affected.